 The NGOs Forum shares updates on the human rights situation in Africa by the African and international NGOs community with a view of identifying responses as well as adopting strategies towards improving the human rights situation on the continent.

-Objective: Fostering collaboration between and among NGOs and with the African Commission, for the promotion and protection of human rights in Africa under the said themes.
+Objective: fostering closer collaboration between and among NGOs and with the African Commission, for the purpose of promoting and protecting human rights in Africa under the said themes.

 The Forum will cover three (3) main thematic areas namely:

-- Status of Human Rights and Democracy in Africa (update from sub-regional Focal Points on the general situation)
+- Status of Human Rights and Democracy in Africa (update from sub-regional Focal Points on the general situation of human rights in Africa)

 - Special Interest Groups Discussions (Kindly note that the list of not exhaustive, new interest groups are welcome)